CharanSamsani/Charansamsani/README.md

 I'm a 22 year old devops enthusiast <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="40"> from Hyderabad.
 Eagerly waiting to complete my Btech and get into the world 🌏 of DEVOPS.

-- :telescope: I'm currently placticing AWS devops and contributing my own small projects.
+- :telescope: I'm currently placticing AWS devops and contributing to my own small projects.
 You can see them right below, all the repos are public except for some personal ones 😏.

 - :seedling: Exploring the world of ♾️ DEVOPS.